redhat-developer/app-services-cli/docs/commands/rhoas_connector_update.md

 ### Options

 ```
-      --kafka-id string       ID of of the namespace you want the connector to be updated to
+      --kafka-id string       ID of the namespace in which you want to deploy the Connectors instance
-      --name string           Override name of the connector (by default name in the connector spec would be used)
+      --name string           Override the name of the Connectors instance (the default name is the name specified in the connector configuration file)
-      --namespace-id string   ID of of the kafka you want the connector to be updated to
+      --namespace-id string   ID of of the Kafka instance that you want the Connectors instance to use
   -o, --output string         Specify the output format.
 Choose from: "json", "yaml", "yml"
 ```